The directed landscape is a black noise: Estimates on three-dimensional Bessel processes

-\begin{proof} We will prove the bound first in the case that $\epsilon=1$.
+Our ultimate goal is to prove the bound in \eqref{e:bncondfinal}.
+As discussed at the end of \cref{s:noisetoairy}, we need to study quantities of the form $\mathrm{Cov}(f\circ \mathcal{L}_{0,\epsilon}\circ g,u\circ \mathcal L_{0,\epsilon}\circ v)$, where $f,g,u,v$ are independent parabolic Airy$_2$ processes, independent of $\mathcal L_{0,\epsilon}$.
+These Airy$_2$ processes are locally absolutely continuous with respect to Brownian motion, a fact which is due to several works (originally \cite{CH}, and with the strongest form proved in \cite{duncan2}).
+A Brownian motion re-centered around a local maximum looks like a three-dimensional Bessel process.
+The proof of \cref{t:1} will therefore rely on some estimates on Bessel processes, which we prove in this section.
+We refer to the discussion at the beginning of \cref{s:prooft1} for a more precise explanation as to \textit{why} exactly these estimates are the relevant ones to our argument.

+\begin{lemm} Let $R$ be a three-dimensional Bessel process, and let $p\in \mathbb{N}$.
+Then there exists $C_p>0$ such that we have a uniform bound over all $s_1\leq ...\leq s_p$ and $\epsilon\in (0,1]$ where $s_0:=0$. \end{lemm} This lemma will be the crucial input to later results in this section.
+It will be most relevant when the $s_i$ are large and $\epsilon$ is small.
+This is because the Airy$_2$ processes appearing in the discussion after \eqref{e:bncondfinal} look locally like three-dimensional Bessel process near local maxima, and this lemma can be used to yield estimates on how often and how likely a three-dimensional Bessel process is likely to get close to its minimum value of 0. \begin{proof} We will prove the bound first in the case that $\epsilon=1$.
 We interpret the Bessel process as the Euclidean norm of a three-dimensional standard Brownian motion, that is, $R(t) = |\vec B(t)|.$ It is a helpful fact that if $\vec B=(B_1,B_2,B_3)$, then through a union bound and well-known formulas for the distribution of the supremum of a Brownian motion on $[0,1]$,